Attempto/ACE-in-GF/docs/first_commit.md

 the GF darcs repository `examples/attempto/`-directory implemented by the GF developers in 2009 targeting ACE v6.0.
 See also the publication:

 	K. Angelov and A. Ranta.
 	Implementing Controlled Languages in GF.
 	N. Fuchs (ed.), CNL-2009 Controlled Natural Languages, LNCS/LNAI 5972, 2010.

-This version does not completely match ACE v6.6, i.e. some ACE constructs are not supported, e.g.
+This version does not completely match ACE v6.6, i.e. some ACE constructs are not supported.
-(__(F)__ marks things that the current version has already fixed)
+Below, __(F)__ marks things that the current version has already fixed.

   * __(F)__ transitive adjectives: `mad-about` (`mad about` does not seem to work either)
   * __(F)__ exactly